verma-kunal/DevOps-90/Journey/Day01.md

 - DevOps is more of a philosophy
 - You are more of a platform engineer who builds & maintains the platform for other developers to follow the whole software building lifecycle (discussed above)

-- DevOps is more of a culture piece rather than an indivisual role!
+- DevOps is more of a culture piece rather than an individual role!

 ### How DevOps came into being?